vandalton/BertaAndButterflies/DIARY.md

 ![Berta on a real hardware](./static/berta_first_time_on_real_hardware.jpeg)

 I moved Berta few times using joystick.
 It was not that bad, but still I'm going to make a special adapter, to make control more convinient.
 I decided to use Super Nintendo controllers - their replacements are cheap, they have sufficient number of buttons.
 Use of Playstation 4 controller would be harder, it would also need more powerful (and more expensive) microcontroller.
 I orderd SNES controller sockets and started designing the adapter board.

+# 2024-03-20 - Day #020

+I uploaded the controller adapter PCB design.
+It will use Atmega8/48/88 microprocessor, which is not as cheap as it used to be, but it's more DIY friendly than SMD processors.
+I need to program it, but it should not be a problem.
+I did similiar adapters before, for NES controllers, which are similiar and differ only in a number of buttons and plug type.